jpzrdev/ToDoApi-DDD/README.md

 # ToDoApi

 This project is a ToDo API developed in C# using the Domain-Driven Design (DDD) architecture.
-It includes separate projects for the API, application layer, domain layer, and infrastructure layer.
-The API provides endpoints for managing ToDo items, while adhering to the principles of DDD, using a rich domain model, repository pattern, and Entity Framework for data persistence.
+The objective is to make an simple Todo Api but using more complex architecture to represent a more enterprise api.

 ## Project Structure